Disgusting Domino's People: Publicity

 Less than a day after the videos were uploaded, Domino's spokesperson Tim McIntyre was interviewed by Ad Age revealing that the employees in the video would be fired: "Any idiot with a webcam and an internet connection can attempt to undo all that's right about the brand [...]
 In the course of one three-minute video, two idiots can attempt to unravel all of that."
 He also revealed an email from Kristy regarding the video: "It was all a prank and me nor Michael expected to have this much attention from the videos that were uploaded!
 No food was ever sent out to any customer.
-We would never put something like that on you tube if it were real!!
+We would never put something like that on YouTube if it were real!!
 It was fake and I wish that everyone knew that!!!!"
 The Conover restaurant closed for a day of clean-up on April 14 before reopening the next afternoon.

 The videos garnered coverage from publications worldwide, such as The Daily Telegraph.
-Gary Lafone, the chief of police that charged the two employees, admitted to avoiding interview calls from BBC, Inside Edition, Court TV and far-away locations stations about the fiasco.
+Gary Lafone, the chief of police that charged the two employees, admitted to avoiding interview calls from BBC, Inside Edition, Court TV and far-away stations about the fiasco.
 A local paper close to Conover, Hickory Daily Record, garnered a response letter from a reader from Nevada outraged at the employees.

 In an interview with ABC News published on May 4, Hammonds admitted that in her community, she had difficulty finding work at another fast food and was an outcast.
 Hammonds' mother responded to local news outlets, keeping her identity hidden; she stated that her daughter felt "Very remorseful.
 Stupid.
 Embarrassed," and "I feel very bad for the company of course, because I know there's going to be a lot of people who aren't going to want to eat there."
 Michael Setzer's brother, Chase, was also interviewed by the local news, stating Michael felt awful and was worried about his co-workers losing their jobs: "He regrets even doing it.
 It wasn't supposed to make it to YouTube, but the girl put it on YouTube and that's when everything went haywire. [...]
 They threw it away is what he's been telling me.
 He's been real upset about it.
 I told him, 'You shouldn't have done it.'
 He's like, 'I know I shouldn't have done it, but you know I'm stupid,'."